Frequently Asked Questions – FAQ

 Overhead (OH) is deducted at every cost the project has except for investments in machines and inventory that amount to more than 25 000 SEK.

 You have the full responsibility to ensure that you have the funds to cover the costs.
-If there is insufficient funding on one grant activity, your unit finance administrator will help you to see if the amount can be charged on another grant.
+If there is insufficient funding on one grant activity, your division finance administrator will help you to see if the amount can be charged on another grant.
 In the case overspending cannot be prevented at any cost, the department bears the financial risk.

 You can find useful general information on the websites of the Swedish Board of Agriculture – Jordbruksverket and The Nagoya Protocol on Access and Benefit-sharing.
 For questions about Nagoya, please contact Niklas Wahlberg (Niklas [dot] Wahlberg [at] biol [dot] lu [dot] se).
 For questions about permits regarding research on animals, please contact Johan Nilsson (Johan [dot] Nilsson [at] biol [dot] lu [dot] se).